"It's my goal to provide you with the best monitoring solution possible regardless of your company's size."

 Spending a lot of time on the phone with people, Ron comments, "I really enjoy talking to people using our products.
 They use them in many exciting ways.
 I like being part of their success."

 Ron is extremely knowledgeable.
-In fact, it is nearly impossible to reach a higher level of tech support expertise in any industry on a tech support call.
-Most of the time you're likely to encounter an entry level employee who has no comprehensive knowledge of the product - not so with DPS!
+In fact, it is nearly impossible to reach a higher level of expertise in any industry on a sales call.
+Most of the time you're likely to encounter an entry-level employee who has no comprehensive knowledge of the product - not so with DPS!

-Ron is a native Pennsylvanian, but his home has been Fresno for the last 16 years.
-When he's not busy running the help desk, Ron enjoys playing ice hockey, reading books, and collecting CD's.
-Give Ron a call if you have any comments on tech support.
+Ron is a native Pennsylvanian, but his home has been Fresno since 1985.
+When he's not busy running the help desk, Ron enjoys playing ice hockey and watching his kids play sports.
+Give Ron a call if you have any comments on support.

 I'll break down the concept of SNMP, the MIB file, and OIDs, so you can take that knowledge with you when you're managing your network to keep everything running smoothly.